aws-samples/aws-ecs-cicd-terraform/README.md

 git push origin master
 ```

 As before, you can use the console to observe the progression of the change through the pipeline.
-Once done, verify that the application is working with the modified welcome message.

-## Tearing down the stack
+## Cleanup

 Make sure that you remember to tear down the stack when finshed to avoid unnecessary charges.
 You can free up resources as follows: